Why Your Blues Guitar Soloing Doesn't Sound Anything Like The Solos Of The Best Blues Guitarists

 Try to experiment with this way of linking together both scales.
 Simply start playing a lick in the major pentatonic scale and try to make the transition to the minor pentatonic scale as smooth as possible.
 Also work the other way around; start with the minor pentatonic scale and try to shift to the major pentatonic scale fluently.

 Start to experiment with these approaches in your own guitar playing.
 You will notice that this way of playing will prove a radical shift in your sound and will spark your creativity.
-Learning blues guitar licks like the one above and applying them when your improvising over backing tracks will make your soloing more advanced.
+Learning blues guitar licks like the one above and applying them when you're improvising over backing tracks will make your soloing more advanced.

 There are many more possibilities that you can learn to expand your options when soloing in the blues: